Bikeman868/NPL/parser/README.md

 ### Unit tests

 Tests are using Vitest.
-You can watch for changes in the tests and re-run with
+You can watch for changes and re-run tests continuously with

 ```shell
 npm test
 ```

 You can also run or debug tests by clicking in the margin if you install the Vitest VSCode extension.

+For this to work, make sure to install NodeJS in the OS that VSCode is running in, i.e. don't use WSL and install Node into a Linux environment, this won't work for VSCode plugins that execute JavaScript.

+I also found that Vitest doesn't like monorepos.
+You can work around this by opening the './parser' directory in VSCode rather than opening the monorepo root.

 ### Checking in